getting started

 2. Teams will check-in and pass inspection prior to competing.

-3. Robots may only be powered on inside the competition arena and approved testing box.
+5. Robots may only be powered on inside the Battle Arena and approved Testing Boxes.

-11. Pinning is trapping a robot against a wall or walls in a manner where the robot is unable to move away.
-Pinning is allowed for up to 5 seconds as counted by the referee.
-After 5 seconds, the pinning robot must release the pinned robot.
+13. Pinning is trapping a robot against a wall or walls in a manner where the robot is unable to move away.
+Pinning is allowed for up to a referee 5 count.
+After the count, the pinning robot must release the pinned robot.

-13. In the event that the maximum match time elapses with no clear winner, winner will be chosen by a judge or judges based on three independent criteria: Damage (6 points), Aggression (3 points), and Control (3 points).
+16. In the event that the maximum match time elapses with no clear winner, winner will be chosen by a judge or judges based on three independent criteria: Damage (6 points), Aggression (3 points), and Control (3 points).
+All judge decisions are final.

 Recommended Supplies

-These are the supplies we recommend and the purpose of each item.
-Ultimately the supplies that are needed will depend on existing resources, the amount of build interest, the team’s identity, and desired practice schedule.
+These are the tools and supplies we recommend.
+Ultimately, the tools and supplies that are needed will depend on the team’s experience, existing resources, the number of students, the team’s identity, and the desired practice schedule.

 Safety

-SRL robots are designed for going head-to-head inside the competition arenaSafety is the most important aspect of having an exciting and safe experience.
+SRL robots are designed for going head-to-head inside the Battle ArenaSafety is the most crucial aspect of having an exciting and safe experience.
 Unsafe robot operation or horseplay is not permitted in SRL.
+Coaches should go over the safety portion of the SRL Beginner’s Guide with teams each year.

 General Safety Guidelines

-• Active weapons must be locked with a weapon lock at all times when outside of the competition arena or testing boxes
+• Active weapons must be locked with a weapon lock at all times when outside of the Battle Arena or testing boxes

-• Robots may only be operated in the competition arena or testing boxes, and only once competition arena and/or testing box doors are closed and secure
+• Robots may only be operated in the Battle Arena or testing boxes, and only once Battle Arena and/or testing box doors are closed and secure

 • Teams must follow SRL staff directions at all times